A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Watching sports or playing video games in the EDS.
 Go to a social space to do these things; the EDS is a workspace and lab and does not allow students to engage in these distracting behaviors.
 Once one person normalizes these insidious behaviors, it spreads like the plague.

 Compromising too readily to reach a speedy "consensus".
 This is a recipe for mediocrity.
 Although it is what students are taught in order to be "team players", it's not good advice.
-If the rest of your team has the goal of being done with something as soon as possible, and you have the goal of reaching a great answers, you will ALWAYS be asked to compromise quality for speed.
+If the rest of your team has the goal of being done with something as soon as possible, and you have the goal of reaching a great answer, you will ALWAYS be asked to compromise quality for speed.
 Don't join teams like these.
 Take time to learn how to produce quality; you'll have the rest of your life to figure out how to do things quickly.

 حقوق الطبع والنشر © 2025 المؤلفين الأصلي. كل الحقوق محفوظة.